SoilRos/dune-copasi/README.md

 ## Usage

-If you installed `dune-copasi` system wide, you should be able to call the program `dune_copasi` from your command line accompained with a configuration file.
+If you installed `dune-copasi` system-wide, you should be able to call the program `dune_copasi` from your command line accompained with a configuration file.

 ```bash